poult-lab/daily-word/english_words_ learning.md

 "to make low, weak crying noises; to speak in this way"

 [n] "a low weak cry that a person or an animal makes when they are hurt, frightened or sad"

-04.defeat /dɪˈfiːt/

-[v] He defeated the champion in three sets.

-"to win against sb in a war, competition, sports game, etc."

-[n] whimpers in defeat.

-"failure to win or to be successful"